BrandonNivin/Crocodile-Classification/README.md

 - Comparing model performance
 - Reflecting on what worked well and what did not

-This project was originally developed in **Google Colab**, and the code is kept exactly as written there.
-If you run it outside Colab, you may need to update how the **dataset is loaded** (see below).
+This project was originally developed in Google Colab, and the code is kept exactly as written there.
+If you run it outside Colab, you may need to update how the dataset is loaded (see below).

 ---

 ## Dataset

-- Format: **CSV (.csv)**
+- Format: CSV (.csv)
-- Contents: Tabular data with features describing individual crocodiles and a **target label** indicating species.
+- Contents: Tabular data with features describing individual crocodiles and a target label indicating species.
 - Location in this repo:
   - `data/crocodile_dataset.csv`

-> If you run this notebook outside of Colab, you might need to adjust the **file path** used in `pd.read_csv(...)` to match where the dataset is stored on your machine.
+> If you run this notebook outside of Colab, you might need to adjust the file path used in `pd.read_csv(...)` to match where the dataset is stored on your machine.

 ---